HidayaMohamed/Deliveroo_backend/README.md

 - **Courier assigned** — when admin assigns a courier to an order
 - **Delivery complete** — when order is marked as delivered

+### CloudinaryService

+Handles image uploads for delivery proof photos.

 ---

 ## Role-Based Access Control

-Access is enforced via JWT claims and decorator guards defined in `app/utils/role_guards.py`:
+Access is enforced via JWT claims and decorator guards:

 | Decorator                 | Allowed Roles  | Used In         |
 | ------------------------- | -------------- | --------------- |